Stanyke/Real-Time-Messaging-Google-Translator-With-NodeJS/README.md

 This is a real time messaging app which helps translate words to any language of your choice before sending to other users.

+The code has been commented in details to enable you to understand how this app works and it's easy.

 - Clone this repository.